-Garcetti Creates New LAPD Community Safety Bureau, First Step in Reforming Policing
+Garcetti Creates New LAPD Community Safety Bureau, Will Reimagine Policing

 Due to public pressure regarding police practices, Mayor Eric Garcetti recently announced the establishment of a new Community Safety Partnership (CSP) Bureau within the Los Angeles Police Department.
 Uniquely, the CSP program seeks to reimagine the role of law enforcement in the community.